-The project is expected to require 84,104 cubic yards (CY) of fill to be imported and trucks with a 16 CY capacity would be used.
-The fill to be hauled would be compacted once placed at the Project Site.
-Uncompacted, clean fill has typically 33% more volume than compacted, clean fill.
-Therefore, each full-loaded, 16 CY truck would carry the equivalent of 12 CY of compacted fill.
-Dividing 84,104 by 12 indicates that a total of approximately 7,000 16 CY trucks would be required to import the required fill.
-Therefore, assuming a nine-month duration for the primary fill phase (the central platform), 36 months for the secondary fill phase (project buildout and the secondary platforms) and 20.5 full workdays per month, 24 fill trucks per day would visit the Project Site during the primary fill phase (a table summarizing all projected construction traffic activity is provided in the FEIS Appendix V).
+The 112,140 CY of uncompacted fill would be brought in 16 CY capacity trucks.
+The total number of trucks required to bring the fill to the site is 7,009 (divide 112,140 CY uncompacted fill by 16 CY truck).
+Therefore, assuming a nine-month duration for the primary fill phase (the central platform), 36 months for the secondary fill phase (project buildout and the secondary platforms), and 20.5 full workdays per month, 24 fill trucks per day would visit the Project Site during the primary fill phase and 3.5 fill trucks per day would visit the Project Site during the primary fill phase and 3.5 fill trucks per day would visit the Project Site during the secondary fill phase.
+Accounting for other construction activities in addition to fill trucks, total trucks would amount to 26.2 during the first nine months and between 8.2 and 12.5 during the following 36 months (tables summarizing all projected construction traffic activity is provided in the FEIS Appendix V).
 These truck visits would be spread throughout the course of the day.